catgoose/chat-gypsy.nvim/README.md

 - [ ] Add to configuration the option to select which model to use for entry composition
 - [ ] When requests are queued, show indicator in ui
+- [ ] In history picker allow for selecting chats to mark as "Inactive"